omnipy.shared.enums.display

 is_hexdump_syntax |

-Checks if the given syntax is a binary hexdump variant. |
+Check whether the given syntax is a binary hexdump variant. |

 is_json_syntax |

-Checks if the given syntax is a JSON syntax. |
+Check whether the given syntax is a JSON syntax. |

 is_python_syntax |

-Checks if the given syntax is a Python variant. |
+Check whether the given syntax is a Python variant. |

 is_supported_syntax_language |

-Checks if the given syntax is a supported syntax language. |
+Check whether the given syntax is a supported syntax language. |

 is_syntax_language_spec |

-Checks for a valid syntax language specification. |
+Check for a valid syntax language specification. |

 is_text_syntax |

-Checks if the given syntax is a general text syntax. |
+Check whether the given syntax is a general text syntax. |

 | ATTRIBUTE | DESCRIPTION |